bmi-labmedinfo/signal_grad_cam/README.md

 <p align="justify">Deep learning models have demonstrated remarkable performance across various domains; however, their black-box nature hinders interpretability and trust.
 As a result, the demand for explanation algorithms has grown, driving advancements in the field of eXplainable AI (XAI).
 However, relatively few efforts have been dedicated to developing interpretability methods for signal-based models.
 We introduce SignalGrad-CAM (SGrad-CAM), a versatile and efficient interpretability tool that extends the principles of Grad-CAM to both 1D- and 2D-convolutional neural networks for signal processing.
 SGrad-CAM is designed to interpret models for either image or signal elaboration, supporting both PyTorch and TensorFlow/Keras frameworks, and provides diagnostic and visualization tools to enhance model transparency.
 The package is also designed for batch processing, ensuring efficiency even for large-scale applications, while maintaining a simple and user-friendly structure.</p>

-<p align="justify">**Keywords:** *eXplainable AI, explanations, local explanation, fidelity, interpretability, transparency, trustworthy AI, feature importance, saliency maps, CAM, Grad-CAM, black-box, deep learning, CNN, signals, time series*</p>
+<p align="justify"><i><b>Keywords:</b> eXplainable AI, explanations, local explanation, fidelity, interpretability, transparency, trustworthy AI, feature importance, saliency maps, CAM, Grad-CAM, black-box, deep learning, CNN, signals, time series</i></p>

 <p align="right"><a href="#top">Back To Top</a></p>